dplassgit/d2lang/docs/overview.md

 ### Declaration

-Variables do not need to be declared before assigned.
+Variables do not need to be declared before assignment.
 You can still declare variables before use if you want:

 ```